zektorelchavo/DiscordInjections/readme.md

 #### Plugins

-For extensibility, DiscordInjections uses a simply plugin system.
+For extensibility, DiscordInjections uses a simple plugin system.
 Plugins are placed in the `Plugins/` directory.

 To create a plugin, you must extend the `Structures/Plugin` class.
 See the `Plugins/SamplePlugin.js.EXAMPLE` file for an example.